WiFi boosters, repeaters, and extenders: What's the difference?

 Seeing as 76% of North American broadband households rely on WiFi as their primary connected technology, having a strong WiFi signal strength is important.
 But, how can you ensure your getting the most out of your wireless network?
 Luckily, there are many different solutions out there for enhancing your WiFi coverage, ranging from changing your router's WiFi channel to simply moving your router to a different spot in your home.
 Other solutions require you add a separate device to your network, and today we are going to discuss three of these devices: WiFi boosters, WiFi repeaters, and WiFi extenders.

-What are WiFi boosters, WiFi repeaters, and WiFi extenders?
+WiFi boosters, WiFi repeaters, and WiFi extenders explained

 WiFi boosters, repeaters, and extenders are devices that extend your WiFi coverage by rebroadcasting your WiFi signal.
 You'll likely find that their names are used somewhat interchangeably.
 However, it's important to note that these devices actually give a boost to your WiFi in different ways.
 These differences are important to consider when choosing the right device for your WiFi needs.

 A WiFi booster is a device that rebroadcasts your wireless signal from your existing wireless network to another localized area.
 How a booster works actually depends on if it is a WiFi repeater or a WiFi extender, since these devices are two different types of WiFi boosters.